thom-99/insvert_demo/README.md

 -o / --output : path to which you want your output fasta file to be written

 --gc : GC ratio used when generating insertion sequences, the default is set to the human GC content (0.41)

+--skip-unphased-variants : with this option unphased variants are skipped entirely, rather than assigned to a random haplotype.
 ```